uspki/policies/certificate-policy.md

 **Object Identifier**: A unique alphanumeric or numeric identifier registered under the International Organization for Standardization's applicable standard for a specific object or object class.

 **OCSP Responder**: An online server operated under the authority of the CA and connected to its Repository for processing Certificate status requests.
 See also, Online Certificate Status Protocol.

+**Offline**: An air-gapped Certificate System or component that is only turned on to conduct certificate activity (i.e. issue / revoke a certificate, issue certificate revocation list, etc).

+**Online**: Certificate Systems or components that are physcially and logically connected to the public and/or a private internet.

 **Online Certificate Status Protocol**: An online Certificate-checking protocol that enables relying-party application software to determine the status of an identified Certificate.
 See also OCSP Responder.